 Appearance

 Like its namesake, the olive sea snake has distinctive brownish, olive, and purple smooth scales.
-The snake is not a small reptile by any means, as it can reach lengths of up to 2 meters, and most commonly 1 meter.
+The snake is not a small reptile by any means, as it can reach lengths of up to 2 metres, and most commonly 1 meter.

+The potent venom stops its prey in its tracks with its bites.
+The venom is so strong that it targets its prey’s nerves and paralyzes them.
 The long sea snake has a paddle at the end of its body that helps propel itself through the water.

 All along their entire body, their olive skin contains remarkable photoreceptors.
 This development allows them to sense when they are completely hidden from light and thus hidden from view.
 This is vital in being such effective predators and also in staying away from potential attacks from larger animals.